Home Comfort USA is ready to assist with all air conditioning needs.

 The experts at Home Comfort USA will help answer all of these questions and more, including the type of AC unit that is best.
 There are three types of AC units most customers consider purchasing.

-If a customer doesn’t have a central air system, the next best option from the point of energy efficiency and cooling power are window unit air conditioners.
-Invented in the 1940s, window units have kept American home cools for nearly 75 years.
+If a customer doesn’t have a central air system, the next best option from the point of energy efficiency and cooling power is windows unit air conditioners.
+Window units which have been invented in the 1940s have kept American home cools for nearly 75 years.
 The size of the room needed to keep cool will determine the best unit for the residence.

 Portable air conditioners have come a long way in their ability to cool relatively large spaces, but they are usually the last option.
 If the home or apartment does not have a central air system and there are building regulations that disallow window units, a portable air conditioner might be the perfect solution.
 There are basic considerations to make when purchasing a portable air conditioner like the size of the room needing to be cooled, the accessibility of windows and outlets, the noise level of the air conditioner, and the energy efficiency of the air conditioner.

-Home Comfort USA covers all air conditioning needs, including air conditioner installation and HVAC services.
+Home Comfort USA covers all air conditioning needs, including air conditioner installation, repair, and maintenance.
 From determining the need for repairs versus replacement to help choose the best unit, our experts are here to answer all questions.
 Give us a call today and have a cool and refreshing home in the fastest time possible.